Basel EuroAirport announces ambitious expansion project

 At the beginning of the year, EuroAirport director Matthias Suhr emphasised that “optimising passenger service is a key concern for us”.

-The Franco-Swiss hub was looking for a way to respond better to the clear upturn in its traffic following the Covid-19 pandemic, while protecting itself against any possible new downturn.
+The Franco-Swiss hub has been looking for a way to respond better to the clear upturn in traffic following the Covid-19 pandemic, while protecting itself against any possible new downturn.
 It believes it has found the answer with a doubling of capacity, which it calls “Modular Terminal Evolution” (MTE) to reflect the fact that it is “divided into separable modules, allowing gradual and flexible implementation”, according to the press release.

-The airport has thus consolidated its position as the third busiest in Switzerland after Zurich and Geneva, and the sixth busiest in France.
+The airport has thus consolidated its position as the third busiest in Switzerland, after Zurich and Geneva, and the sixth busiest in France.

 Its management expects to reach a new record this year with some 9.2 million passengers.

 Translated from French by DeepL/dos